moquality/docs_old/docs/docs/recorder/ios.md

-# Recorder Setup for iOS Devices
+# Setup for iOS Device

 In order to use the recorder with iOS devices, some configuration is necessary.
 This page documents that configuration.